Windows

 windows 10 media creation toolMark Coppock/Digital Trends

 Step 2:Leaving your installation USB drive plugged in, turn off your PC.
-Turn it back on and select the F12 on your keyboard rapidly while the boots.
+Turn it back on and select the F12 on your keyboard rapidly while the computer boots.
 This will take you to a boot menu.
 Select your Windows USB drive and continue.

 Step 3:Follow the steps for the Windows installer until you reach the What type of installation do you want page.
 Choose Custom: Install Windows only.